-Buying Jewellery - Choosing The Proper Metal
+Choosing The Proper Jewellery Metal

-What does 14 karat, 18 karat, and 24 karat mean?
+What does 14 karat, 18 karat and 24 karat mean?

-If you have bought jewellery in a mall box store, you will have heard of rhodium plating.
-Rhodium is a member of the platinum metals family - of which are - rhodium, palladium, ruthenium, osmium, iridium, and platinum. ("They have similar physical and chemical properties, and tend to occur together in the same mineral deposits"wikipage).
-This incredibly white metal, while not that hard on its own, is extremely hard when the molecules are layered during the plating process.
-Plating consists of dipping a ring or other piece of jewellery in a rhodium salts bath, The ring is charged with negative ions, the bath is charged with positive ions, so the rhodium from the salt bath is transferred to the surface of the ring.
+If you have bought jewelry in a mall box store you will have heard of rhodium plating.
+Rhodium is a member of the platinum metals family.
+These are rhodium, palladium, ruthenium, osmium, iridium, and platinum.
+They all have similar physical and chemical properties.
+All 5 tend to occur together in the same mineral deposits.
+This incredibly white metal is not that hard on its own.
+It is extremely hard when the molecules are layered during the plating process.
+It is more than double the hardness of most golds.

 Why am I telling you this?

-I want you all to know why certain rings are less expensive, and thus more enticing to the consumer.
-You see, I have already told you that the nickel in lower karat white gold makes the gold harder.
-It is also more brittle, yet much whiter.
+I want you all to know why certain rings are less expensive.
+Rhodium can make these rings more enticing to the consumer.
+Are they a good buy?
+I have already told you that the nickel in lower karat white gold makes the gold harder.
+It is more brittle yet much whiter.
 Nickel is also known as causing possible allergies and skin irritation.

 So how to market this to the consumer?